7. General operational matters

 No more than three changes in direction should be given at any one time (however, four are acceptable in exceptional circumstances such as when the instructions are particularly straightforward.
 For example, ‘at end of road turn right, ahead at both mini roundabouts, end of road turn left’).

-Combination (traffic signs and verbal directions)
+Combination (traffic signs and verbal directions) (not applicable to category B car tests)

 The procedure is the same as set out above for each method.
 There is no need to pull the candidate up when linking between the verbal directions and following traffic signs as this can be done on the move.
 However, before issuing verbal directions (supported by the diagram) the candidate must always be stationery in a safe and appropriate place on the left.